 What About Sparring?

 Parents often ask about this first.
-Understandably - you're sending your child to learn how to punch people.
+Understandably - you are sending your child to learn how to punch people.

-Here's the reality: sparring is entirely optional and only happens when a boxer is ready for it (and wants to do it).
+Here is the reality: sparring is entirely optional and only happens when a boxer is ready for it (and wants to do it).
 Many boxers never spar at all.
-They train, learn skills, get fit, but don't actually fight anyone.
+They train, learn skills, get fit, but do not actually fight anyone.

 For those who do progress to sparring: